azurecitadel/azurecitadel.github.io/guides/citadel.md

     * `cd /mnt/c/Users/userid/azurecitadel.github.io`
 2.  run Jekyll
     * `bundler exec jekyll serve --config _config.yml,_config_local.yml --incremental`
+    * if you get a timezone error on Windows then add the following line to your Gemfile `a.	gem 'tzinfo-data', platforms: [:mingw, :mswin, :x64_mingw]`(for 64 bit Ruby - see the [tzinfo help page](http://tzinfo.github.io/datasourcenotfound) for other versions
 3. Open https://localhost:4000
+    * Note that some of the landing pages do not currently update locally, e.g. https://localhost:4000/labs/
+    * You can fully path to a lab or guide within a section e.g. https://localhost:4000/guides/citadel

 >It is useful to have an alias in your Bash profile to run this quickly:
 >```bash